powerseb/powerseb.github.io/_posts/2023-02-26-Another-phishing-tool.md

 ```

-The displayed Phishing URLs contain some random strings (in this example f325a55604e4d31f5a469d591e2c) - this should provide some randomness to the URL (to lure the user), hide the VNC connections from scanners and randomize the VNC password.
+The displayed Phishing URLs contain some random strings (in this example f325a55604e4d31f5a469d591e2c) - this should provide some randomness to the URL (to lure the user), hide the vnc connections from scanners and randomize the vnc password.

 Next the script will start it's loop to gather cookies and session cookies.
 To not dive here into too much details (because this was the part of this whole endeavor which drove me near madness) - the loop contains the following steps: